 The stage label doesn't matter.
 The problem does.

 Your default fix is headcount.
 You want a strategy deck, not working software.
-You need a management consultant who'll embed for six months and charge accordingly.
+You're looking for a management consultant who'll embed for six months and charge accordingly.

 Saher Shodhan is an exited founder, senior operator, and hands-on builder.
 He's been in the founder seat, not the advisor seat.
 That's the difference.